Innocence Project Shares 9 Best Books of 2024

 6. Death Penalty in Decline?
 The Fight Against Capital Punishment in the Decades Since Furman v.
 Georgia by Austin Sarat

 “Death Penalty in Decline?” examines the evolving landscape of the death penalty in the United States since the Supreme Court’s landmark decision in Furman v.
 Georgia in 1972.
-Edited by Austin Sarat, a political scientist who previously wrote about our clients Marcellus “Khaliifah” Williams and Robert Roberson, this collection explores the shifting attitudes, legal trends, and social movements driving efforts to abolish capital punishment and offers a timely evaluation of advocacy strategies in the current political climate.
+Edited by Austin Sarat, a political scientist who previously wrote about our clients Marcellus “Khaliifah” Williams and Robert Roberson, this collection explores the shifting attitudes, legal trends, and social movements driving efforts to abolish capital punishment, and dissects advocacy strategies in the current political climate.

 7. All Our Trials: Prisons, Policing, and the Feminist Fight to End Violence by Emily L. Thuma

-Through extensive research and vivid storytelling, “All Our Trials” delves into the impact of incarceration on women, and highlights the feminist activism of Black, queer and incarcerated women who organized to challenge and dismantle oppressive systems of policing and imprisonment.
-This book tells the powerful story of feminist activism in the 1970s, when women came together to fight against gender violence and mass incarceration.
-It challenges readers to confront the injustices in these systems and inspires them to join the ongoing movement for justice and change.
+Through extensive research and vivid storytelling, “All Our Trials” delves into the impact of incarceration on women, and highlights the feminist activism of Black, queer and incarcerated women who came together in the 1970s to fight against gender violence and mass incarceration.
+It challenges readers to confront injustices in our systems of policing and imprisonment and to join the ongoing movement for and change.

 8. American Inmate by Justin Rovillos Monson